 The Uniform Transfers to Minors Act (UTMA) and the Uniform Gifts to Minors Act (UGMA) allow for the creation of custodial accounts on a child’s behalf.
 You can open such an account for a child or grandchild, make deposits for them and manage it until they’re adults (somewhere between 18 and 25, depending on state law).
 The main difference between the two accounts is what sorts of investments you can place in them.
 In a UGMA account, you can only invest in securities, cash and insurance, while UTMA accounts also allow for real estate and alternative investments.

 There are no limits to contributions made on your child’s behalf.
-However, it may be wise to keep annual contributions under the 2022 gift tax limit of $16,000.
+However, it may be wise to keep annual contributions under the 2022 gift tax limit of $16,000 or under the 2023 gift tax limit of $17,000.
 The earnings on the investments (interest, capital gains and dividends) are taxed according to “kiddie tax” rules for unearned income.
 The first $1,150 in earnings are tax-free and the next $1,150 in earnings are taxed at the child’s income tax rate (which is likely to be fairly low).
 Earnings beyond this $2,300 are taxed according to the rates paid by trusts and estates (between 20% and 37%).

-A UTMA is a handy option if a parent is concerned that a child could easily overspend the money or not use it for educational purposes before he/she graduates from college.
+A UTMA is a handy option if a parent is concerned that a child could easily overspend the money or not use it for educational purposes before he or she graduates from college.

 What Is a 529 Plan?